depreciate/lets-2/README.md

 ## License
 This project is licensed under the GNU AGPL 3 License.
 See the "LICENSE" file for more information.
 This project contains code taken by reference from [osu-performance](https://github.com/ppy/osu-performance) by Tom94.
+© 2017 Mikhail Tretyakov
+© 2016-2017 Giuseppe Guerra